LastMisadventure/Hermes/ReadMe.md

 ## Getting Started

-(This only covers Windows Event Log as that's the only thing that works in this version!)

 1. Create a configuration `[hashtable]` with the provider's details.
 Alternatively, you can use specify these settings in a file.

 ```PowerShell